 Waivers: Get One Consent at a Time

-Informed consent should be a prerequisite for participating in a host of voluntary activities — from student involvement in athletic teams and experiential learning to community use of the campus fitness facilities.
+Informed consent should be a prerequisite for participating in a host of voluntary activities, such as student involvement in athletic teams, experiential learning, and community use of campus fitness facilities.
 Rather than having people sign a generic consent form, your K-12 school, college, or university should draft releases specific to events and share copies with each participant.

 Whether it is an assumption of risk, waiver, or release form, the document is intended to be a legally binding agreement informing participants of risks and guarding your institution from liability.
 Providing participants with documents that describe the risks associated with the activity enables them to reflect and ask questions about the document before signing it.